 - Rainy Day Fund – your first priority is to have cash or cash equivalents equal to 3-6 months of expenses in an account that you don’t use regularly for cash flow management.
 This is your emergency fund that can be accessed for short-term cash needs such as unforeseen car or house repairs, medical expenses, or income replacement.

 - Health Savings Accounts to Max Employer Matches – your next priority is to fund a health savings account (HSA), if eligible, to max any employer matching contribution.
-If you have a high-deductible health plan (in 2021, for a family this means deductible of at least $2,800 and max out of pocket of $14,000), you can contribute pre-tax $s to an HSA.
+If you have a high-deductible health plan (in 2022, for a family this means deductible of at least $2,800 and max out of pocket of $14,100), you can contribute pre-tax dollars to an HSA.
 HSAs offer triple tax savings: money contributed is pre-tax, growth is tax-deferred and the assets are tax-free upon withdrawal if used for health care costs.

 - Retirement Accounts to Max Employer Matches – many employers offer matching contributions to your company retirement plan.
 You should always contribute pre-tax dollars to your retirement plan (401(k), 403(b), etc.) up to the amount required to receive your employer’s matching contribution – never turn down free money!

-- Health Savings Accounts – now it is time to max your HSA contribution for the year – up to $7,200 (plus another $1,000 if you are 55+) in pre-tax dollars for a family.
+- Health Savings Accounts – now it is time to max your HSA contribution for the year – in 2022, this is up to $7,300 (plus another $1,000 if you are 55+) in pre-tax dollars for a family.
 The benefit of an HSA is that you can withdraw funds from it at any time to pay for medical expenses.

 - Additional Payments on Interest Loans – now that you have paid yourself first, it is time to start paying off your debtors.
 After making the minimum monthly debt repayments, start paying off the highest interest rate debt first.
 And before spending more, ask yourself if the item or experience is a need, want or nice to have, and how long it will take you to pay for that item or experience.